zopefoundation/z3c.form/src/z3c/form/browser/README.txt

   <span id="foo" class="checkbox-widget required bool-field"><span
       class="selected-option">yes</span></span>

-We can also have a sinle checkbox button for the boolean.
+We can also have a single checkbox button for the boolean.

   >>> widget = checkbox.SingleCheckBoxFieldWidget(field, TestRequest())
   >>> widget.id = 'foo'